22 Stories for 2022: Alumni Share Their Journeys Beyond SNHU (Part 2)

 Vaidehi Malpe ’13MBA

-Vaidehi Malpe always had plans to pursue an MBA after completing her engineering degree.
+Vaidehi Malpe always had plans to pursue a Master of Business Administration after completing her engineering degree.
 When she started researching universities, Southern New Hampshire University stood out to her because it offered courses she could specialize in and that piqued her interest, she said.
 “The courses looked like they would be challenging enough to develop my critical and management skills while giving me enough time to also enjoy my student life in a foreign country,” Malpe said.
 “It provided me with the structure I was hoping for as well as the flexibility to complete the course per my caliber and speed.
 It was also close to where my family was located and thus was an easy choice.”

 Her main goal with her MBA was to learn the entrepreneurial and management skills that make a great and resourceful individual and manager, Malpe said.
 “I always knew I would be in a management role and thus wanted to hone my skills accordingly,” she said.
 “My engineering degree provided me with the technical background needed to get my foot in the door in the service/retail industry.
 However, with my MBA degree I got a much-needed edge to perform as a techno-functional individual.”